-The UPS frame will incorporate the necessary electrical switchgear to connect the UPS to the local mains power supply and to connect the output from the UPS modules as a system to the connected load(s).
+The modular UPS frame will incorporate the necessary electrical switchgear to connect the UPS to the local mains power supply and to connect the output from the UPS modules as a system to the connected load(s).
 The UPS frame should also incorporate an overall static bypass and maintenance bypass switch arrangement.
 These switches may also be built-into some UPS modules.

 Modular uninterruptible power supplies tend to have a price premium over mono-block UPS systems including transformer-based and transformerless designs.

 Modular uninterruptible power supplies tend to be transformerless UPS allowing the individual modules to achieve high operating efficiencies of up to 97% or more in on-line mode and up to 99% in line interactive or ‘eco’ mode.
 The UPS modules are designed for hot-swap and when connected into a UPS frame are automatically detected and an initialisation process started.
 Only if the UPS modules passes the start-up and self-test procedure is it allowed to power the critical load.
 This flexibility means that a modular power UPS can be ‘right sized’ for the load in operation at any given time and provide N+X resilience.

 Modular UPS system architectures are based on a frame size, designed to take a maximum number of UPS modules.
 A site can choose to install a sufficient number of modules for the load profile or add in extra modules for N+X redundancy.